In order to rate a tourism resource first you have to login width your user name and password.click for loging or Register

 This is the southernmost province on the Iberian peninsula, and is only 14 km. from Africa.

-It borders the provinces of Seville and Huelva in the north, the province of Malaga to the east, the Atlantic Ocean in the southeast, the Mediterranean Sea in the southwest, and the Strait of Gibraltar and the British colony of Gibraltar in the south.
+It borders the provinces of Seville and Huelva in the north, the province of Malaga to the east, the Atlantic Ocean in the southwest, the Mediterranean Sea in the southeast, and the Strait of Gibraltar and the British colony of Gibraltar in the south.

 Phoenicians, Greeks and Romans peopled this province and left behind an important testimony of their presence all along the Cadiz coast.